tcheukueppoo/maat/docs/gc.md

 After the sweep phase:

-* All objects referenced by this old object would be migrated to the old generation which means there is no way they can break the invariant unless they've got references to objects in nursery-1 (case `#2` and `#3` explained how this is tackled).
+* All objects referenced by this old object will be migrated to the old generation which means there is no way they can break the invariant unless they've got references to objects in nursery-1 (case `#2` and `#3` explained how this is tackled).